 What you’ll learn

 This guide explains the key differences between Suboxone® and Subutex®, when switching medications might be appropriate, and what to expect during the transition.
-You’ll learn about naloxone’s role in Suboxone®, why the pregnancy safety myth has been debunked, and QuickMD’s approach to prescribing these medications.
+You’ll learn about naloxone’s role in Suboxone, why the pregnancy safety myth has been debunked, and QuickMD’s approach to prescribing these medications.

-We’ve walked thousands of our patients through Medication-Assisted Treatment (MAT) and helped them find what works best for them.
+At QuickMD, we’ve walked thousands of our patients through Medication-Assisted Treatment (MAT) and helped them find what works best for them.
 Over the years, we’ve seen how medications used in MAT can be the difference between someone just getting by and actually thriving in their recovery from opioids.
 We’ve also learned that what works perfectly for one person might not be ideal for another.
 That’s completely normal.

-The thing is, switching medications isn’t something you should figure out on your own.
+That said, switching medications isn’t something you should figure out on your own.
 There are important considerations about ingredients, timing, and necessary dose adjustments that can make all the difference in how this transition goes.

 Suboxone® vs. Subutex®: what’s the difference?

-The only difference between Suboxone® and Subutex® is that Suboxone® includes naloxone while Subutex® contains only buprenorphine.
+The only difference between Suboxone and Subutex is that Suboxone includes naloxone while Subutex contains only buprenorphine.
+Both medications work the same way in your body.

+Buprenorphine, the active ingredient in both, attaches to opioid receptors in your brain but only partially activates them.
 This is what helps reduce withdrawal symptoms and cravings without giving you the high that comes with other opioids.

-For more comparisons of these medications, check out our guide on Suboxone® vs. Subutex®.
+For more comparisons of these medications, check out our guide on Suboxone vs. Subutex.

 Naloxone in Suboxone®

-Some people worry it might cause problems, but when taken correctly, most patients don’t notice any difference between Suboxone® and Subutex®.
+When you take Suboxone as prescribed (under your tongue), the naloxone is not absorbed and won’t interfere with your treatment.
+Some people worry it might cause problems, but when taken correctly, most patients don’t notice any difference between Suboxone and Subutex.

 When switching from Suboxone® to Subutex® might make sense